THIS HAS NOT BEEN UPDATED FOR THE C7

 - Certain features of various US based cloud services like Amazon Alexa may be unavailable to certain Non-US countries.
 You might get errors when attempting to configure or use the log in for that app.
 A possible work-around is to set up a US account and use that for credentials instead.

-- How to change accounts linked to your hub - Hubitat Documentation
+- How to manage accounts linked to your hub - Hubitat Documentation

 - IF you are having sporadic trouble with a certain device's responsiveness try changing the driver to the "generic" version if possible.